Parsa-Rajabi/CPSC-319/docs/syllabus.md

 ### Late Deliverables

-All course items (e.g. labs, projects, etc.) have a specific due date and time.
-Your work is late if it is not turned in by the deadline.
-Labs can be submitted up to 24 hours after the due date with a 25% penalty (unless explicitly stated otherwise).
-After 24 hours, the submission will not be accepted and a score of zero will be assigned.
+All course items have fixed due dates and times.
+Any submission not received by the deadline is considered late.
+With the exception of live presentations (such as milestone viva voces, MVP presentations, and final product presentations), assignments may be submitted up to 24 hours after the deadline with a 25% late penalty.

-Exams (including post-class quizzes, midterm and final) and course project have a fixed deadline and cannot be submitted late.

-Make-up assessments (including clickers, labs, post-class quizzes, project, exams) will not be given.
+Make-up assessments (including clickers, presentations, viva voces) will not be given.
 Sometimes life gets in the way of schedules.
 Sickness or other unplanned or extraordinary events happen and will be dealt with individually.
-It is your responsibility to ensure your situation is known to the instructor as soon as reasonably possible.
-You are accountable for being heard, which means you need to ensure that the instructor heard you.
+It is your responsibility to ensure your situation is known to the instructor and your assigned TA as soon as reasonably possible.
+You are accountable for being heard, which means you need to ensure that the instructor and TA have heard you.

 While "life happens," poor planning by you does not count.
 And definitely do not wait to discuss gray areas.
-For example, an interview opportunity arises (good!): you should not wait until the day before the lab is due to let us know that you could not complete the lab because you had to prepare for the interview.
+For example, an interview opportunity arises (good!): you should not wait until the day before the submission is due to let us know that you could not complete the submission because you had to prepare for the interview.
 That would be considered poor planning.
-Good planning would be to alert the TA or Instructor that you got the interview and, while you hope to finish the lab, there is a concern.
+Good planning would be to alert the TA or Instructor that you got the interview and, while you hope to finish the submission, there is a concern.
 Then when you don’t finish on time, it’s clear that you planned your time and that will be taken into consideration.
 These "good planning" situations will be considered individually as per the instructor's discretion.

 In all cases, exceptional situations are considered on an individual basis, subject to the approval of the instructor and supported by legitimate and verified documentation.
 Refer to accommodations and concessions section below for more details.